 In-the-canal (ITC) – This type of hearing aid is made to fit the size and shape of your ear canal.
 Because these aids are smaller, they are generally intended for patients with mild to moderate hearing loss.
 Many patients prefer this type of hearing aid because it is less visible.
 In addition, its small size can help protect the device from wind noise.

 In-the-ear (ITE) – This type of hearing aid fits snugly inside the bowl-shaped area of the outer ear and can be used to fit mild to severe hearing loss.
 Although ITE hearing aids are more visible, they are generally easier to insert and adjust and have a longer battery life than other, smaller hearing aids.

 Behind-the-ear (BTE) – This type of hearing aid consists of a component that is worn behind the ear and connects to an ear mold that rests inside the outer ear.
 Sound is conducted from the hearing aid into the ear mold.
 Although this is the largest and most visible type of hearing aid, it is also the most powerful and often the easiest to adjust.
 BTE hearing aids are appropriate for the treatment of almost all types of hearing loss.

-Open Fit – A new and smaller type of BTE hearing aid, the open fit device fits snugly behind the ear and includes a narrow tube that is inserted into the ear canal.
+Receiver-in-canal (RIC)/Open Fit – A new and smaller type of BTE hearing aid.
+The device fits snugly behind the ear and includes a thin wire that connects to a small piece that is inserted into the ear canal.
 Less visible than a traditional BTE hearing aid, the open fit device leaves the ear canal more open, making it ideal for those with mild to moderate high-frequency hearing loss.